Mrs H Mars

 The PSHCEe programme at Ripon Grammar School aims to equip pupils with the skills and knowledge they need to make the most of their lives.
 The curriculum is designed to encourage pupils to examine their own views and feelings and to consider and respect those of others.

-PSHCEe supports the delivery of the National Curriculum for Citizenship and the statutory Relationships, Health and Sex Education.
+PSHCEe supports the delivery of the National Curriculum for Citizenship, careers education and statutory Relationships, Health and Sex Education.

-Our programme is based around three key themes: health and wellbeing, relationships and living in the wider world.
+Our programme is based around three key themes: being safe, being happy and healthy, and being an adult.

-Mrs Stevenson talks about how students are encouraged to thrive both as individuals and active members of society in her classes, which explore everything from personal safety to politics.
-Click on the play button below to hear more:
+Ms. Mars talks about how students are encouraged to thrive both as individuals and active members of society in her classes, which explore everything from personal safety and physical and mental wellbeing to politics and understanding the wider world.
+Click on the play button below to hear more about the structure, content, delivery and policies of the RGS PSHE department:

 Year 7 programme